-As President and Chief Executive Officer of Gabriel Resources, I am pleased to reconfirm that the Gabriel Resources' Group supports and commits to the Ten Principles of the United Nations Global Compact with respect to human rights, labor, environment and anti-corruption.
+As President and Chief Executive Officer of Gabriel Resources Ltd. ("Gabriel"), I am pleased to reconfirm once again that the Gabriel group of companies ("Group") supports and commits to the Ten Principles of the United Nations Global Compact with respect to human rights, labor, environment, and anti-corruption.

-This year's submission of the Communication on Progress occurs during a challenging period for the international community, in a context marked by the global pandemic of the Covid-19 virus.
+This 2020-2021 year's submission of the Communication on Progress occurs during a challenging period for the international community, in a context marked by the ongoing global pandemic of the Covid-19 virus.

-During this period, the highest priority of Gabriel Resources is health, safety and welfare of the Group's employees, consultants, contractors and community members.
-Gabriel recognizes that the situation is extremely fluid and is monitoring the relevant recommendations and restrictions on travel and implementing appropriate safety measures.
+During this period, the highest priority of Gabriel has been, and will continue to be, the health, safety and welfare of the Group's employees, consultants, contractors and community members.
+Gabriel recognizes that the situation is extremely fluid and is constantly monitoring the relevant recommendations and restrictions on travel and implementing appropriate safety measures.

-At the same time, the Covid-19 crisis has led to new reflection on, and underscored, the important and integral role that the extractive industry plays in society and the global economy.
+At the same time, the COVID-19 crisis has led to new reflection on, and underscored, the important and integral role that the extractive industry plays in society and the global economy.
+The mining sector is essential for the secure supply of raw materials used in key technologies for the Europe's digital and green transition.

 Mining produces the essential and irreplaceable components of daily life and modern technology, as well as the building blocks of innovation.
-Mined minerals and metals are essential to the technologies that define our modern medical world and are critical components of important medicines, medicinal innovations and healthcare devices; they are used to construct roads, hospitals, and critical infrastructure; they provide and facilitate essential energy sources; and they are indispensable components of technology and consumer goods from cell phones to computers.
+Mined minerals and metals are essential to the technologies that define our modern medical world and are critical components of important medicines, medical innovations and healthcare devices; they are used to construct roads, hospitals, and critical infrastructure; they provide and facilitate essential energy sources; and they are indispensable components of technology and consumer goods from cell phones to computers.

-Technological innovation is key for sustainable human development, and minerals and metals play a crucial role in the development of new technologies in the fields of machine learning, automation, robotics and artificial intelligence - providing indispensable solutions to meet today's societal needs, including the challenges presented by the current Covid-19 pandemic.
+Technological innovation is key for sustainable human development, and minerals and metals play a crucial role in the development of new technologies in the fields of machine learning, automation, robotics and artificial intelligence - providing indispensable solutions to meet today's societal needs, including the challenges presented by the current COVID-19 pandemic.

-The mining sector has exceptional potential to contribute to the economic development of Romania, provided good policy and governance frameworks are in place, and to play a critical role in helping Romania's economy recover from the impacts of the Covid-19 pandemic.
+The mining sector has exceptional potential to contribute to the economic development of Romania, provided good policy and governance frameworks are in place, and to play a critical role in helping Romania's economy recover from the impacts of the COVID-19 pandemic.

-As reflected in this and prior reports, Gabriel Resources has made enormous investments in the development of the Roşia Montană gold and silver project (the "Project"), which ranks among the top 20 undeveloped gold projects globally and is the largest undeveloped gold project in Europe.
+As reflected in the prior reports, Gabriel has made enormous investments in the development of the Roşia Montană gold and silver project (the "Project"), which ranks among the top 20 undeveloped gold projects globally being the largest undeveloped gold project in Europe.